cypress-io/cypress/system-tests/projects/migration-e2e-defaults/README.md

+## Migration E2E Custom testFiles

 An e2e project with all defaults.
-We should not show the auto rename step - nothing to rename.

-Steps:
+We rename the `integrationFolder` and spec extension.

+The following migration steps will be used during this migration:

 - [x] automatic file rename
 - [ ] manual file rename